hjozwiak/tintin-kallisti-pack/README.md

 #### Miscellaneous Client Side Commands

-These commands are available to present important information quickly, or to change the output of the game.
-To turn them off, prefix them with no as in nocspam.
+These commands are available for convenience, to present important information quickly, or to change the output of the game.
+To turn them off where applicable, prefix them with no as in nocspam.

 - audioprompt: Audible prompts for your condition.
 Hp is left, Mana is centered,  stamina is right. (enabled by default)
 - beeps: Audible indication of opponent's condition, the lower the beep the more hurt your enemy. (enabled by default)
 - cspam: Cuts down on or shortens some of the game's output.
 - filter: Filters out items you can not use when listing from shops or looking in containers.
 Will also work on inventory.
+- p target: Activate your parties "poke trigger".
+Initiates attack if successful.
 - whoami: Shows your name, level, and class.
 Will also show last death information if available.

 #### Multiple Items